 Some people also get “needle cupping,” in which the therapist first inserts acupuncture needles and then puts cups over them.

 A form of heat therapy in which "moxa" made from dried mugwort (Artemesia Vulgaris) is burned on or very near the skin surface.
 Suppliers usually age the mugwort and grind it up to a fluff; practitioners burn the fluff on top of the acupuncture needles or process it further into a cigar-shaped stick.
 The intention is to warm areas and meridians points, invigorate the flow of Qi, strengthen blood in the body, and expel certain pathogenic factors such as cold and dampness.
 Moxa can be used to turn breech babies into a normal head-down position prior to childbirth.
-Here at Rapha Acupuncture in Fullerton, we use smokeless moxa sticks for children to calm down emotions and stimulate circulation.
+Here at Rapha Acupuncture in Newport Beach, we use smokeless moxa sticks for children to calm down emotions and stimulate circulation.
 Related health conditions include but are not limited to ADHD and undergrowth.